pivotal/docs-tap/services-toolkit/reference/api/rbac.hbs.md

 You can use this with relevant aggregating labels or `ClusterRoleBindings` as a form of access control to specify who can claim from which `ClusterInstanceClass`.

-For users to be able to `claim` from a `ClusterInstanceClass` this permission needs to be granted on a cluster level, via a `ClusterRole` & `ClusterRoleBinding`.
+To be able to `claim` from a `ClusterInstanceClass` this permission must be granted on a cluster level, by using a `ClusterRole` and `ClusterRoleBinding`.
-Namespace-scoped permissions (via `Role` & `RoleBinding` or `ClusterRole` & `RoleBinding`) are not sufficient.
+Namespace-scoped permissions (using a `Role` and `RoleBinding` or `ClusterRole` and `RoleBinding`) are not sufficient.

-This is deliberate, so that users who e.g. might have namespace-level "admin permissions" can't get access to resources in other namespaces through claiming from a `ClusterInstanceClass`, except if this was explicitely granted via the mentioned cluster-wide RBAC rules.
+This is so that users who, for example, have namespace-level admin permissions can't get access to resources in other namespaces through claiming from a `ClusterInstanceClass`, except if this was explicitly granted through the cluster-wide RBAC rules.

 For more information, see [Authorize users and groups to claim from provisioner-based classes](../../how-to-guides/authorize-claim-provisioner-classes.hbs.md).